A Newsome High School soccer coach was arrested Thursday night on seven counts of unlawful sex with a 17-year-old girl.

 Lewis, a computer lab manager and coach who has worked at the east Hillsborough school since August, was removed from a classroom Wednesday - the same day an assistant principal received a tip from a parent claiming that Lewis had engaged in an inappropriate sexual relationship with a student.

-He is suspended with pay pending the outcome of an investigation.
+He is suspended with pay pending the outcome of an investigation, said school district spokeswoman Linda Cobbe.
+Any decision to fire Lewis must be made by the School Board.

 Lewis was not the only teacher to run afoul of authorities Thursday.
 At South Tampa's Plant High, physics teacher Christopher Gillis, 22, was removed from the school following allegations that he sent inappropriate e-mails to a female student.

-Gillis, who began teaching with the school system in August, was pulled from the Plant classroom on Thursday so district officials could investigate.
+Gillis, who began teaching with the school system in August, was at Plant on Thursday, but was pulled from the classroom so district officials could investigate, Cobbe said.